nilsmehlhorn/blog/posts/angular-environment/index.md

 little bit different on a developer's machine compared to when it's deployed to production.

-Angular already has a solution for this called [environments](https://angular.io/guide/build#configuring-application-environments).
+Angular and the Angular CLI already provide a solution for this called [environments](https://angular.io/guide/build#configuring-application-environments).
 To recap how they work: you place an arbitrary number of environment files in a directory such as `src/environments` like so: